Roman Rice-Stuffed Tomatoes Recipe

 Pomodori con il Riso – An Italian Summer Recipe

-In the first of Local Aromas’ new Italian recipe series, we introduce you to a classic Roman summer dish which is not commonly found on restaurant menus but is often prepared in the home for a fresh lunch or picnic.
+Rice-stuffed tomatoes are classic Roman summer recipe.
+They are not commonly found on restaurant menus but are often prepared in the home for a fresh lunch or picnic.
 Pomodori con il Riso makes the most of Rome’s glut of tomatoes in the summer months, using them to hold a herby rice stuffing before being baked in the oven on a bed of potatoes to soak up the excess juices.

 Pomodori con il Riso – Baked Rice-Stuffed Tomatoes